adamzulu123/Adam_Nowak_Java_2025/README.md

 ## Requirements

 - Java 17 or Java 21
-- Maven 3.6 or newer
+- Maven 3.6 or newer (optional if u want to recompile)

 ---